CE Trial Existing User Signup

 yes

-To enable CE in your cloud environment, you simply need to enable it on the Harness Kubernetes Cloud Provider that connects to your target cluster.
+To enable CCM in your cloud environment, you simply need to enable it on the Harness Kubernetes Cloud Provider that connects to your target cluster.

 From the second cluster onwards, it takes about 2-3 hours for the data to be available for viewing and analysis.

-- In Cloud Integration, in Added Kubernetes Clusters, select the Kubernetes cluster for which you want to enable Continuous Efficiency.
+2. In Cloud Integration, in Added Kubernetes Clusters, select the Kubernetes cluster for which you want to enable Cloud Cost Management.

-- Inherit from selected Delegate: (Recommended) Select this option if the Kubernetes cluster is the same cluster where the Harness delegate was installed.
+1. Inherit from selected Delegate: (Recommended) Select this option if the Kubernetes cluster is the same cluster where the Harness Delegate was installed.

-- Enter manually: In this option, the Cloud Provider uses the credentials that you enter manually.
+2. Enter manually: In this option, the Cloud Provider uses the credentials that you enter manually.
 The Delegate uses these credentials to send deployment tasks to the cluster.
 The Delegate can be outside or within the target cluster.Use this option, if you wish to use a single Delegate to access multiple Kubernetes clusters.
 To do so, you need to enter specific credentials manually.
-For more information, see Enter manually.

 kubectl cluster-info

-- Select the checkbox Enable Continuous Efficiency and click Submit.
+4. Select the checkbox Enable Cloud Cost Management and click Submit.

 Set Up Cost Visibility for GCP

-Harness Continuous Efficiency (CE) monitors cloud costs using your GCP products, projects, SKUs, and location.
+Harness Cloud Cost Management (CCM) monitors cloud costs using your GCP products, projects, SKUs, and location.
 As a first step, you connect Harness to your GCP account to get insights into your cloud infrastructure and GCP services, Compute Engine Cloud Storage, BigQuery, etc.

-- For the detailed instructions on how to enable CE for your GCP account, see Set Up Cost Visibility for GCP.
+3. For detailed instructions on how to enable CCM for your GCP account, see Set Up Cost Visibility for GCP.

 Set Up Cost Visibility for AWS

-Harness Continuous Efficiency (CE) monitors cloud costs using your Amazon Web Services (AWS).
+Harness Cloud Cost Management (CCM) monitors cloud costs using your Amazon Web Services (AWS).
 Connect your AWS account to Harness to get insights into your expenses across your cloud infrastructure and AWS services, such as EC2, S3, RDS, Lambda, and so on.

-- For the detailed instructions on how to enable CE for your AWS services (such as EC2, S3, RDS, Lambda, and so on), see Set Up Cost Visibility for AWS.
+3. For detailed instructions on how to enable CCM for your AWS services (such as EC2, S3, RDS, Lambda, and so on), see Set Up Cost Visibility for AWS.